madelyne/madelyne.github.io/cv.md

 #### employment
 * Fact Checker, _The New Yorker_,  Jan.
 2021 - Aug.
 2021
 	- I worked with writers and editors to ensure the factual accuracy of online and print stories.
+I also checked the [cryptic crossword](https://www.newyorker.com/tag/cryptic-crossword).
 	- formerly, as an editorial producer (July 2019 - Jan.
 2021), I built the digital edition of the magazine and produced [web interactives](https://www.newyorker.com/magazine/2020/05/18/thirty-six-thousand-feet-under-the-sea).
 	- I've written half a dozen capsule reviews for the print magazine's [Briefly Noted](https://www.newyorker.com/magazine/2020/11/16/the-silence-a-lovers-discourse-a-world-beneath-the-sands-and-grieving) column.